mayankt2508/IoT-Based-Water-Quality-Monitoring-System/README.md

 *   **V2:** Turbidity (`Double`, 0-5.0)
 *   **V3:** pH Level (`Double`, 0-14.0)

-*(Configure Automations in the Blynk Console to trigger notifications based on specific threshold limits).*
+*(Configured Automations in the Blynk Console to trigger notifications based on specific threshold limits).*

 ## 👨‍💻 Author
 **Mayank Thakkar**
+*Embedded Systems & IoT Developer*
+I specialize in building custom hardware prototypes, IoT dashboards, and reverse-engineering sensor calibrations for freelance commissions and academic projects.

-*   **LinkedIn:** www.linkedin.com/in/mayank-thakkar-6545b82a6
+* 🔗 **LinkedIn:** www.linkedin.com/in/mayank-thakkar-6545b82a6
+* 📧 **Email:** thakkarmayank82@gmail.com
+* 💻 **GitHub:** [Insert your GitHub Profile Link Here]

+*If you are looking to build a custom IoT solution or need help with embedded C++ development, feel free to reach out!*